teodorwisniewski/sql_training/udacity_sql/CTE_Common_Table_ExpressionsSQL.md

 ON s.region = r.region AND s.total_usd = r.total_usd
 ```

-For the region with the largest (sum) of sales total_amt_usd, how many total (count) orders were placed?
+For the region with the largest sales total_amt_usd, how many total orders were placed?
 ```
 WITH sales_rep_sales_by_reg AS
 (